ZenIDTeam/ZenID-ios/README.md

 let success = ZenidSecurity.authorize(responseToken: responseToken)
 ```

 5. Do not forget to check returned value of `authorize(responseToken:)` method.
 If it is true, the SDK has been successfully initialised and is ready to be used, otherwise response token is not valid.

  > [!IMPORTANT]
-> getChallengeToken() and authorize() should always be called together as getChallengeToken() resets the session.
+> `getChallengeToken()` and `authorize()` should always be called together as `getChallengeToken()` resets the session.

 > [!IMPORTANT]
-> getChallengeToken() and authorize() should not be called while a card or face is being processed.
+> `getChallengeToken()` and `authorize()` should not be called while a card or face is being processed.

 ## Models

 You can choose which models (documents (CZ, SK, ...), selfie, faceliveness) you want to support.
-You can find all models available in the [Models](https://github.com/ZenIDTeam/ZenID-ios/tree/master/Models) folder in the root of this repository.
+You can find all models available in the **Models** folder in the root of this repository.

-If you want to support Selfie, add/link this folder and all files included: [Models/face](https://github.com/ZenIDTeam/ZenID-ios/tree/master/Models/face) into your Xcode project.
+If you want to support Selfie, add/link this folder and all files included: **Models/face** into your Xcode project.

-If you want to support Faceliveness, add/link this folder and all files included: [Models/face](https://github.com/ZenIDTeam/ZenID-ios/tree/master/Models/face) into your Xcode project.
+If you want to support Faceliveness, add/link this folder and all files included: **Models/face** into your Xcode project.

 If you want to support Documents, such as ID, Passport and so on, or different countries, follow instructions below:

-1. You can find all models for documents grouped by countries in the [Models/documents](https://github.com/ZenIDTeam/ZenID-ios/tree/master/Models/documents) folder.
+1. You can find all models for documents grouped by countries in the **Models/documents** folder.
 2. Choose which countries do you want to support.
 3. Optionally, you can remove unnecessary files in those folders, such as `GUN` files if you do not want to scan/recognize these kinds of documents.
+4. Keep **modelhashes.bin** located in the root of *Models/documents*.
-4. Link/add all selected folders with your Xcode project.
+5. Link/add all selected folders with your Xcode project.

 ## Usage

 The SDK provides two options how to handle the scanning process.
 First of them is lightweight, where everything is provided to you and you can have running code with the logic and UI in just a couple lines of code.
 Second of them is more complicated where you have to implement everything from the scratch by yourself if needed.
 Let's have a look at those options.

+## Logging

+Create your own object that conforms to the `LoggerProtocol` protocol, and inject it into `ZenidSecurity.setLogger(_:)`.
+Only one logger can be registered at a time, so if you attempt to register another, it will override the current one.
+By default, no logger is active.

 ## Select profile

 The `SelectProfile` method allows you to set the frontend validator configuration on the backend.
-The SDK receives a list of profiles and their respective configurations when Init() is called.
+The SDK receives a list of profiles and their respective configurations when `init()` is called.
 Calling `SelectProfile()` sets the profile to be used for subsequent use of the verifier.

 ```swift
 let profileSelected = ZenidSecurity.selectProfile(name: profileName)